PeterBortas/mame-tools/README.md

 Tools used to build, benchmark and test [Mame](https://github.com/mamedev/mame)

-**WARNING**: Do not use your development checkout pf Mame to run these scripts.
+**WARNING**: Do not use your development checkout of Mame to run these scripts.
 They will irrevocably delete any local changes.
 Make sure you run these builds in a checkout dedicated for this purpose.